 Before exercising, remember some tips.
 Always check your blood sugar before and after exercising.
 Stay hydrated.
 Wear proper footwear to avoid foot injuries.
 Keep a small snack handy in case of low sugar levels.
 Start slow and gradually increase intensity.

 Early management of diabetes leads to better long-term outcomes and fewer complications.
-If you or your loved ones show any symptoms or need support, Bangla Health Connect helps you connect with top diabetes specialists at Apollo Hospitals.
+If you or your loved ones show any symptoms or need support, Bangla Health Connect connects you with top diabetes specialists at trusted hospitals worldwide.

-Diabetes treatment in India is highly affordable compared to many other countries.
-The average cost ranges from ₹10,000 to ₹2,00,000 (approximately $120 to $2,400).
-Long-term care, including regular check-ups, blood sugar monitoring, and medications, is significantly less expensive than in the US, UK, or other Western countries, with no compromise on quality or safety.
-The final cost may vary based on multiple factors such as the treatment method, hospital location, and type of diabetes.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of diabetes treatment ranges from $120 to $2,400 in India and between $55 and $5,000 in Thailand.
+The final cost may vary based on multiple factors such as the treatment method, hospital location, and presence of complications.
+Before viewing the detailed table of treatment-wise costs, it’s helpful to understand what influences these expenses most.

 Several factors can affect the total cost of managing diabetes: